 On December 31, 2001, we entered into a new senior secured revolving line of credit (revolving credit facility).
-Pursuant to the indenture governing the Series A notes, unless we meet a specified consolidated interest coverage ratio test, the level of permitted indebtedness outstanding under this facility may not exceed the greater of (1) \$75 million and (2) 20% of the company's consolidated net tangible assets.
-Unused commitment fees are payable quarterly at the annual rate of one-quarter to three-eighths of one percent on the revolving credit facility, based on the leverage ratio defined by the facility.
+Pursuant to the indenture governing the senior notes, unless we meet a specified consolidated interest coverage ratio test, the level of permitted borrowings under this facility is limited to \$25 million plus 15% of the increase in the company's consolidated net tangible assets over the consolidated net tangible assets as of March 31, 2001 determined on a pro forma basis to reflect the Spentonbush/Red Star Group acquisition.
+Unused commitment fees are payable quarterly at the annual rate of one-quarter to three-eighths of one percent on the revolving credit facility, based on the leverage ratio defined by the agreement.

 On February 13, 2004, we amended and restated the revolving credit facility to extend its maturity and increase its size to \$100 million.
-It has a current borrowing base of \$60 million.
-The new expiration date of the amended and restated facility is fixed at February 13, 2009.
+It has a current borrowing base at \$60 million.
+The new expiration date of the amended and restated facility is February 13, 2009.
+The maturity of this facility will automatically accelerate to March 31, 2008, if by that date we have not redeemed our senior notes or refinanced them with debt having a maturity later than July 31, 2009.
+Following the repurchase or redemption of all the 10 5/8% senior notes, the maturity of this facility will be fixed at February 13, 2009.
 As of September 30, 2004, the company had no outstanding balance under the revolving credit facility, and seven OSVs and four ocean-going tugs and associated personalty collateralize the revolving credit facility.